 I knew a man in Christ, he taught me how to think, how to live, how to die.
-He taught me the Bible, removing all gray areas, as preciseness was his forte, accuracy his norm.
-He taught in a dogmatic way, leaving no room for doubt, exposing the foolishness of any inferior systems.
+He taught me the Bible, removing all gray areas; preciseness was his forte, accuracy his norm.
+He taught dogmatically, leaving no room for doubt; exposing the foolishness of inferior systems.
 Yes, I knew this man in Christ.

-Oh, I knew he cared, I knew he would help me, but he taught me to look away, as the the desert children turned to the brazen serpent.
+Oh, I knew he cared, I knew he would help me, but he taught me to look away, as the desert children turned and gazed at the brazen serpent.
 We didn’t visit the quagmire, we didn’t fellowship around the yoke of bondage.
 We related only, not problem–ward, but answer–ward —not issue–bent, but solution-oriented; not sadistic, but realistic.

 I learned from him, the place of anger, righteously displayed by Jesus in the Temple.
 As zeal for the father’s house, hatred for evil, a bold proclamation against the Pharisees, I learned.
 They laid heavy burdens on men without lifting a finger to help; this I digested and much more.
 Christ was being formed in me!

 I watched him, as he knew everybody’s name, and it amazed me.
 I watched him lead an outreach, introducing joy, relaxation, and pure fun to a serious event.
 I watched him make special time for the least, sensing the most needy amongst us.
 He led us by example, never by rebuke.

 His confidence was infectious, his smile, contagious, his transparency invigorating, his wisdom drew us.
 His words had weight from years of experience, his disposition tempered in suffering.
 He discerned us, our gifts, our calling, our needs.
 His father heart followed him everywhere, we wanted to be around him.
 He was saving our lives.

-He showed us our value, to be a child of God surpassing all other vocations and callings.
-He drilled into us a vision for lost men, empathizing with them, but also emphasizing their accountability.
-He never drew back from making us aware of evil movements and their leaders, he defended the truth.
+— a child of God surpasses all other vocations and callings.
+He drilled into us a vision for lost men, empathizing with them, but also reinforcing their accountability.
+He made us aware of evil movements and their leaders, he defended the truth.
 He exposed heresy,

 Mercy came to rejoice against judgment.
-Condemnation became a “no more” and if our heart condemns us, God is greater than our hearts.
+Condemnation became a “no more” because God is greater than our hearts.
 When we believe not, yet He abides faithful, for he cannot deny himself.
-Thank you Jesus these things reside on the tip of our tongues.
+Thank you Jesus, these things still reside on the tips of our tongues.